 Gesundheitliche Vorteile von Safran

 Saffron has a long history and was already an important remedy in antiquity around 1600 BC in the Minoan culture; saffron was also used by the ancient Egyptians for the treatment of diseases.
 The Greek physician Hippocrates described the positive effects of saffron around 400 BC.
-Around 250 BC, saffron reached India and China via the Silk Road, where it is mentioned as a medicinal plant alongside ginseng, aconite and other important medicinal plants.
+Circa 250 BC, the Silk Road facilitated the introduction of saffron to India and China, where it gained recognition as a valuable medicinal herb.
+Alongside other essential plants like ginseng and aconite, saffron's therapeutic properties became an integral part of traditional medicine in these regions.

 Doumas 1992:158-159, Fig. 122